Laurent147/cypress-qatouch/README.md

 # Test case pull-down and update
 The pull down function only re-create in cypress' integration folder the projects and test runs as folders, including their respective keys.
-It will then create a template file for each test case within the testrun with the test case title and test run key (which is used to report back to QA Touch).
+It will then create a test file for each test case within the testrun.

+Test file can be created either based on:
+* Template (default or gherkin/cucumber)

-If a folder or a file already exist it will be ignored.
+  Each file will include the test case title and test run key (which is used to report back to QA Touch).
+If a file already exist **it will be ignored**.
+* The BDD steps defined in QA Touch.

+  Each file will include the BDD steps from QA Touch and the test run key merged into `Scenario` tag.
+If a file already exist, **the content will be replaced by QA Touch content if different**.

+  >⚠️ Only work for BDD (cucumber/gherkin) test cases, not for Steps test cases.

 Default template code example for js:
 ```javascript